 What is inside An Dong Market?

 As mentioned above An Dong Market has a basement, ground floor, first and second floor.
-On basement, they sell utensil and plastic products, dried foods, jewelry shops and food areas.
+On the basement, they sell utensils and plastic products, dried foods, jewelry shops and food areas.
 On the other floors, they sell clothes and accessories, fabric, souvenirs, artificial flowers, decoration items.

 The second biggest part of An Dong Market is perhaps jewelry because it has dozens of jewelry stores in the market, in front of the market and on An Duong Vuong Street.
 At these shops, you can exchange money at good prices which is higher than in banks.